mincong-h/java-examples/cli/README.md

 ## Exception Handling

 Launcher should never exit during a command execution.
-If any failure occurs, the command stops and raise an exception.
+If any failure occurs, the command will stop and raise an exception.
 Exception will be caught by an exception mapper, which handles it properly.
-The handling mechanism is triggered in _post-command_ phase.
-If any severe error happens, launcher can decide to quit the Java process: an explicit error message should be displayed in the console, and a non-zero exit code should be returned.
+The handling mechanism is triggered in _after-command_ phase.
+If any severe error happens, launcher might quit the Java process: an explicit error message will be displayed in the console, and a non-zero exit code will be returned.

 # Implementation